livegnik/2way-poc-design/02-architecture/managers/06-acl-manager.md

 The ACL Manager may:

-* Cache compiled ACL data and recent decisions.
+* Cache compiled ACL data and recent decisions, provided cache hits never contradict the evaluation rules in `01-protocol/06-access-control-model.md`.
-* Query group membership and relationships through authorized interfaces.
+* Query group membership and relationships through authorized interfaces exposed by Graph Manager, retaining the manager boundaries in `01-protocol/00-protocol-overview.md`.
 * Use schema-precompiled metadata that originated from the authorization inputs defined in `01-protocol/06-access-control-model.md`.

 ### 13.2 Forbidden behavior

 The ACL Manager must not:

-* Access the database directly.
+* Access the database directly, which would bypass Graph Manager and violate `01-protocol/00-protocol-overview.md`.
-* Mutate graph state.
+* Mutate graph state, preserving the write-path exclusivity defined in `01-protocol/00-protocol-overview.md`.
-* Perform network communication.
+* Perform network communication, so transport trust boundaries in `01-protocol/03-serialization-and-envelopes.md` and `01-protocol/07-sync-and-consistency.md` remain intact.
-* Authenticate identities.
+* Authenticate identities, which is governed by Auth Manager and `01-protocol/05-keys-and-identity.md`.
 * Infer permissions from transport metadata, which is explicitly forbidden in `01-protocol/06-access-control-model.md`.
 * Bypass Schema Manager, Graph Manager, or State Manager.
-* Grant access based on incomplete or implicit data.
+* Grant access based on incomplete or implicit data, ensuring fail-closed behavior per `01-protocol/06-access-control-model.md`.

 ## 14. Manager interactions